 Not all courses conform to the standard session dates.
 Please see individual courses for exact dates.
 Subject to change.

 Hofstra’s summer sessions attract more than 5,000 students and provide up to 18 semester hours of college course study.
-The information provided in this Bulletin pertains to the Frank G. Zarb School of Business, Hofstra College of Liberal Arts and Sciences, The Lawrence Herbert School of Communication, School of Education, School of Engineering and Applied Science, and the School of Health Sciences and Human Services.
-For information on the summer programs offered by the School of Law, call 516-463-5917, or write: Admission Office, School of Law, Hofstra University, Hempstead, NY 11549.
+The information provided in this Bulletin pertains to the Frank G. Zarb School of Business, Hofstra College of Liberal Arts and Sciences, The Lawrence Herbert School of Communication, School of Education, School of Engineering and Applied Science, School of Health Professions and Human Services, and Hofstra Northwell School of Nursing and Physician Assistant Studies.
+For information on the summer programs offered by the School of Law, visit this link.

 While the course offerings are primarily designed to provide the opportunity for regularly enrolled students to accelerate their degree programs, special students and students from other colleges are welcome to register for all courses for which they are qualified.

 The University may find it necessary and reserves the right to cancel a course, to divide a class, and to change instructors.
 For up-to-date information on course availability, classrooms, and instructors, please visit hofstra.edu/classlookup.

 - Courses listed herein are in alphabetical order by the department.

 - Special courses and programs may not follow the normal calendar or daily schedule.
 Dates and times can be found in the course listing.

 - The Pass/D+/D/Fail option is not available for distribution courses, except for those courses given only on that basis.

 - Students who are registering for a course that requires separate enrollment in a lecture and a lab section must register for both courses.